 Ingredients For the Salmon in Creamy Tomato Sauce Recipe

 Salmon: I used salmon steaks here, because that's what I had at hand.
-You could use salmon filets too, if you prefer.
+You could use salmon fillets too, if you prefer.

 Coconut milk: To lend some beautiful creaminess to the sauce.
 Use full fat coconut milk for the best rich flavor.